ibizaman/elmboard/README.md

 ## Features

 * Show a list of dashboards, allow to pick one.
+* Update the frontend in realtime whenever an update is done to the dashboard list.
 * Show a stub dashboard when one is selected.

 ## TODO

-* Make the backend return the frontend to GET http requests on the root route.
+* Make the backend return the frontend to GET HTTP requests on the root route.
 * Make the backend and frontend run on same port.
-* Return the actual list of dashboards.
-* Add jenkins build backend.
+* Add Jenkins build backend.
 * Add composable graph elements.
 * Add builds graph element representing job builds.
 * Make it pretty with some styling.